ultrabug/py3status/py3status/modules/README.md

 Requires:
   - `iw` cli configuration utility for wireless devices
   - `ip` only for {ip}. may be part of iproute2: ip routing utilities

+__Note: Some distributions eg Debian require `iw` to be run with privileges.
+In this case you will need to use the `use_sudo` configuration parameter.__

 **author** Markus Weimar &lt;mail@markusweimar.de&gt;